CreamR/Spotify-Web-Player/README-EN.md

 - NodeJS 16+
 - Chrome67+ / Edge79+ / Safari12+, or equivalent version of browser base on Webkit API
-- Just suit for PC page
+- appropriate for PC or laptop

 ### Installation and Usage - Server